Wondering if clitoral pain during menopause is normal?

 As you go through menopause, you may notice various changes in your body, including to your vulva and vagina.

 (Quick refresher: the vulva is the outside part of your genitals, including your labia and clitoris.
-The vagina is the tube that goes inside your body up to your cervix.)
+The vagina is the part that goes inside your body up to your cervix.)

-Before menopause, estrogen and progesterone — the incredible hormones responsible for periods and fertility — prompt your body to make fluids which keep your vulva and vagina flexible and moist.
+Before menopause, estrogen and progesterone — the incredible hormones responsible for periods and fertility — also prompt your body to release fluids that keep your vulva and vagina flexible and moist.

 During menopause, when your body stops producing these hormones, the vaginal tissues get thinner and dryer.